recursiveforte/sprig-batch-jam/session 3.md

 <details>
 <summary>How do I reset the level once the counter hits zero?</summary>

 After every input, you'll want to use an `if` statement where you check if the counter equals zero.
-If it does, reset the level in the same way that it's reset in step 3 of session 2.
+If it does, reset the level in the same way that it's reset in step 3 of session 2 (using `setMap`).
 </details>

 <details>